 Not to mention, the High-Value Studio has two huge advantages.

-It’s no surprise that most of our tips read like a shopping list.
-Below, I’ll talk about why we suggest each of the upgrades from the DIY studio, but if you want a quick list of the equipment we suggest, cost and links to where to buy it, click below to download our Studio Set Up Guide.
+Below, I’ll talk about why we suggest each of the upgrades from the DIY studio, but if you want a quick list of the equipment we suggest, cost and links to where to buy it, click below to download our Studio Set-Up Guide.

 Sure, hanging an iPhone from the ceiling with fishing line might make for a quick microphone fix and good story, but it’s easily trumped by an affordable and higher quality microphone that instantly takes your videos to the next level.

-For DIY studio lighting, we suggested using natural lighting, but you run into problems if you live in gloomy areas, or if you don't get good light into your apartment at all.
+For DIY studio lighting, we suggested using natural lighting, but you run into problems if you live in gloomy areas, or if you don't get natural light into your home at all.

 You can buy three clamp lights for $39.
 You’ll want two key lights pointing at your subject at 45-degree angles and one light aimed at the backdrop to round out the light and get rid of shadows from a moving subject.